HeartBout Price Reaches $0.0035 on Exchanges (HB)

-HeartBout (CURRENCY:HB) traded 1.7% higher against the U.S. dollar during the twenty-four hour period ending at 10:00 AM E.T. on November 21st.
-In the last week, HeartBout has traded 8.3% lower against the U.S. dollar.
-HeartBout has a market capitalization of $189,159.68 and $438.00 worth of HeartBout was traded on exchanges in the last day.
-One HeartBout coin can now be purchased for about $0.0035 or 0.00000006 BTC on popular exchanges.
+HeartBout (CURRENCY:HB) traded up 24.2% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM E.T. on November 25th.
+During the last week, HeartBout has traded 24.1% higher against the U.S. dollar.
+One HeartBout coin can now be bought for approximately $0.0035 or 0.00000006 BTC on popular cryptocurrency exchanges.
+HeartBout has a market cap of $189,896.53 and $13.00 worth of HeartBout was traded on exchanges in the last day.

 HeartBout Profile